CAPE BRETON - SYDNEY

 Sound like a good fit?

-If you want to learn more about a residency in the community of Halifax, get in touch.
-Our Halifax staff would be happy to answer all of your questions.
+If you want to learn more about a residency in the community of Sydney, get in touch.
+Our Sydney staff would be happy to answer all of your questions.

 Site Director